 Would you like to read more tips for parents of young children?
 Do you have some tough questions that you would like to ask?

 Hands on: as we grow has put together a team of experts to try and help answer your toughest parenting questions!
 I am on the panel of experts giving an educations viewpoint but some of these questions are really very tough!!
-To ask your tough parenting question, click on the “raising kids is tough” button below…Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+To ask your tough parenting question, click on the “raising kids is tough” button below…Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!